linneagyllingberg/linneagyllingberg.github.io/_pages/research.md

 ---

-## Spatial models of ecology and epidemology
+## Spatial models in ecology and epidemology

 Modelling geospatial transmission of the